Inside: Learn what 31 an hour is how much a year, month, and day. Plus tips to budget your money. Don’t miss the ways to increase your income.

 You need to make saving money fun.
 If you’re good, since you must keep your expenses low, you have to find ways to make your savings fun!

 - Participate in the 100 envelope challenge.
+Even better look at the 10k in 100 days challenge!

 - Start a no spend month.